Afansyarifudin/AgroConnect/README.md

 ## About

-AgroConnect is developed and maintained by [Your Name](COMING SOON).
+AgroConnect mobile is developed and maintained by [Fauzan Ali Vijsma](COMING SOON).
 Connect with us on [Twitter](COMING SOON) for updates and announcements.